Golf Tutorials

 One towel is not enough.
 For a wet round, you should have a minimum of three towels, and four is even better.
 Here’s how you’ll use them:

 • Towel #1 (The Beater): This is a large, absorbent towel (microfiber is fantastic for this) that you’ll keep clipped to the outside of your bag.
-Its anly jab is getting the heavy stuff - mud, wet grass, and water - off club faces and shafts.
-It is going to get dirty and soaked and what is its role.
+Its only job is getting the heavy stuff - mud, wet grass, and water - off club faces and shafts.
+It's going to get dirty and soaked, and that's its role.

 • Towel #2 (The Grip Sentinel): This is your most-prized possession on a rainy day.
 A fresh, dry, medium-sized towel that you keep inside your bag, protected from the rain under your rain hood or umbrella.
-It must ony be used for one thing only: drying the grip of the club right before you hit.
-Never use it for your hands, your ball or the mud-caked on a club face..
+It must only be used for one thing: drying the grip of the club right before you hit.
+Never use it for your hands, your ball, or the mud caked on a club face.
 Protecting this towel's dryness is a top priority.

 • Towel #3 (Personal Use): This towel is for drying your hands, your face, and your rain gloves in-between shots.